J-Raji/Project12/project.md

 ##Step 2 – Refactor Ansible code by importing other playbooks into site.yml

 1.create a new file and name it site.yml

+2.Create a new folder in root of the repository and name it static-assignments.

+3.Move common.yml file into the newly created static-assignments folder

+4.Inside site.yml file, import common.yml playbook

+---
+- hosts: all
+- import_playbook: ../static-assignments/common.yml